milestogo/reform/README.md

 ## License

-Copyright 2018 Lukas F. Hartmann.
+Copyright 2018 Lukas F. Hartmann & Ana Beatriz Albertini Dantas.

 This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details